liho2210/csci4308-capstone-Trimble/README.md

 # GEO-FENCING

-## A senior capstone project in the departement of Computer Science
+## A senior capstone project in the department of Computer Science at CU Boulder

 Developed By:
 - Henry Wang